Remains found in Maine woods are of missing teacher, authorities confirm

 Authorities in Maine have confirmed that remains of a woman found Friday are those of a teacher who had been missing for almost a week.

 The body of Kristin Westra was discovered near her home in a wooded area in North Yarmouth, Maine, the Cumberland County Sheriff's Department said.
-Authorities said Sunday they have determined she committed suicide.
+Authorities said Sunday they have determined she died by suicide.

 Westra, 47, disappeared Monday in the Portland suburb of 3,600 residents.